-If you’ve ever observed a relationship that made you wonder: is this love or abuse? then you’ve witnessed the toxic power of a trauma bond.
 Trauma bonding is a unique form of manipulation, defined by repetitive behaviors where someone — often with narcissistic personality disorder — operates within a cycle of abuse.
 That abuse results in an attachment bond, or a trauma bond.
-Ultimately, this bond is further strengthened with each abusive cycle.
+Ultimately, this bond is further strengthened with each abuse cycle.

-Although at first it’s common to feel secure and loved in a relationship, over time, someone who abuses, or someone with narcissistic personality disorder will begin to engage in more emotional, mental, financial, or physical abuse.
+Although, at first, it’s common to feel secure and loved in a relationship, over time, someone who abuses, or someone with narcissistic personality disorder will begin to engage in more emotional, mental, financial, or physical abuse.
 People are often unaware that they’re stuck in an abusive situation.
-The abuse is so repetitive that they grow accustomed to it.
+The abuse is so repetitive that the abused person can grow accustomed to it.
 When abuse becomes intertwined in a relationship, it can become easy to confuse trauma and love.

 When trauma bonding occurs, a relationship typically has become so toxic that the abused partner actually begins to crave the infatuation that marked the beginning of the relationship.
-That need propels them to quickly forgive and become willing to do anything to get back to a good place with their partner, despite any abuse that may be occuring.
+That need propels them to quickly forgive and become willing to do anything to get back to a good place with their partner despite any abuse that may be occurring in their toxic relationship.

 Someone who is a narcissist leverages inconsistent positive reinforcement to lure their partner back.
 Often the cycle becomes an endless pursuit to win back the original love and admiration that was once abundant.
 By the time awareness really kicks in, and it’s clear the relationship must end, victims often feel too trapped to leave.